datasets/s-and-p-500/README.md

 >
 > For the Plots, I have multiplied the inflation-corrected series by a constant so that their value in january 2000 equals their nominal value, i.e., so that all prices are effectively in January 2000 dollars.

+### Preparation

+Run:

+    python scripts/data.py

-### License
+## License

 No exact statement on license of original data but given size and factual nature believe one can assume these are public domain (and I, the maintainer, explicitly license under the ODC Public Domain Dedication and License (PDDL)).

-That said, it would be natural to explicitly credit Robert Shiller for preparing this dataset and kindly making it publicly available.
+That said, it would be natural to credit Robert Shiller for preparing this dataset and kindly making it publicly available.